 Most nail trimming accidents are minor and can be treated at home.
 If you have another person available enlist their help; another set of hands will make the process much easier.

-The Quickest Way to Stop Bleeding is by Using Stypic Powder
+The Quickest Way to Stop Bleeding is by Using Styptic Powder

 Styptic powders or styptic pencils are antihemorrhagic agents that work by contracting blood vessels.
 Styptic powder helps to clot the blood and can help prevent bacteria from entering the bloodstream.

-If you don’t have any styptic powder on hand and you trim your dogs nails regularly it’s not a bad idea to pick some up next time you’re at the pharmacy or pet store.
-Styptic pencils are commonly available near the shaving section in pharmacies since they’re also used to treat shaving injuries or other minor cuts.
+If you don’t have any styptic powder on hand it’s not a bad idea to pick some up next time you’re at the pharmacy or pet store.
+Styptic pencils are commonly available near the shaving section in pharmacies since they’re also used to treat shaving injuries and minor cuts.

 Your veterinarian will use a product like styptic sticks or Kwik Stop to stop the bleeding quickly.
 You can find these at most pet supply stores, and it might be a good idea to stock some in your pet’s first aid kit if this happens often in your house. – Princeton Veterinary Hospital